 Freedom of expression, advocacy of humanist values

-The constitution provides for freedoms of assembly and association, but the government has threatened members of human rights groups that criticize it and subjected them to surveillance.
+The Constitution provides for freedoms of assembly and association (Article 32), but the government has threatened members of human rights groups that criticize it and subjected them to surveillance.
+The laws for registering NGOs are restrictive and organizations face persecution for activity seen as hostile to the government.